typescript-cheatsheets/react/docs/basic/getting-started/function-components.md

 <details>
 <summary>

 As of [@types/react PR #46643](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/46643), you can use a new `React.VoidFunctionComponent` or `React.VFC` type if you wish to declare the accepted `children` explicitly.
-This is an interim solution until the next major version of the type defs (where VoidFunctionComponent will be deprecated and FunctionComponent will by default accept no children).
+This is an interim solution until FunctionComponent will by default accept no children (planned for React 18).

 </summary>